PRAJUN-V/TutorConnect/documentation.md

 - Created a file named signals.py create profile automatically when user is created with same id as user.
         Now a profile is created related with user whenever a new user is created.

+- Created custom token obtain pair view to include profile role and user is_active in token.

+- Modified User Serializer in accounts so that role in profile can be also included in it during registration.

+- (Error) : registration api is not returning role but it functioning correctly

 -